Germany maps the road to integration in 100 steps | DW | 09.03.2021

 The integration summit, headed also by German Integration Minister Annette Widmann-Mauz, brought together some 120 people representing states, municipalities and civil organizations.

-Ahead of the digital event, Widmann-Mauz stressed the importance, especially during the pandemic, of ensuring an effective integration strategy as soon as possible to secure Germany's role as "an economically strong, modern country of immigration for the future."
+During a press conference after the summit, Widmann-Mauz stressed the importance, especially during the pandemic, of ensuring an effective integration strategy as soon as possible to secure Germany's role as "an economically strong, modern country of immigration for the future."

 "We've achieved a lot over the past few years and now we must do everything in our power so that the corona pandemic isn't a set back for these achievements," she said.